-In a race to recruit and hire top talent job candidates, many employers are turning to an array of talent acquisition tools to help them filter through their candidate pools during the employee selection process.
+In a race to recruit and hire top talent job candidates, many employers are turning to an array of talent acquisition tools, like job simulations, aptitude tests and various types of pre-employment tests, to help them filter through their candidate pools during the employee selection process.
 But which talent assessment tools are the most accurate in terms of their relationship to predicting job performance?

 The truth is it depends on the type of employee assessment tools your organization uses, and the process you use to analyze the results.